Kong/kong-ansible-collection/roles/k4k8s_external_dns/README.md

 ---

-### Secrets
+### ExternalDNS Provider Secret Customization

 The following variables are useful if you would like to modify how the Kubernetes or Red Hat OpenShift external-dns secret is created.
-You can choose fully ignore these variables and provide your own Helm values for the external-dns Helm chart's `env` value.
+You can choose fully ignore these variables and provide your own Helm values for the external-dns Helm chart's `env` value if desired.
+These only apply when `k4k8s_edns_create_provider_secret: true`.

 | Variable name | Description | Variable type | Default value | Required |
 | --- | --- | --- | --- | --- |